 This is our story…”

-It was summer of 1979.
-In the midst of summer vacation in Northern California.
+It was the summer of 1979 during a summer vacation in Northern California.

 Then young women start turning up dead on the mountain, and the girls’ father is put in charge of finding the murderer, dubbed “The Sunset Strangler.”